Azure/RGCOPY/rgcopy-docu.md

 - Microsoft.Network/publicIPAddresses
 - Microsoft.Network/publicIPPrefixes

 Resources that are not mentioned above are **not copied**, even if they are located in the source RG.
 RGCOPY can **only copy VMs that are located in the same region** as the source RG.
 Existing **snapshots are not copied**.
-However, RGCOPY creates its own snapshots for copying disks.
+However, RGCOPY creates its own snapshots (with suffix `.rgcopy`) for copying disks.

 Not all properties of the resources are copied, for example Network Peering is not copied.
 However, RGCOPY displays a warning for each property that is ignored by RGCOPY.